Answered By: Darcy Gervasio Last Updated: Jul 10, 2025 Views: 1735

 The Find It @ Purchase button helps you search for the full text of an article across all the Library's many subscription databases.
 It uses OpenURL technology to link from a citation in one database to the full text in a different database.

 "Find It" saves you time!
-Without it, you would have to search several databases separately to locate the full text of an article.
+Without it, you would have to search several databases one-by-one to locate the full text of an article.
 You can also use Find It to request an article via Interlibrary Loan.

-NOTE: "Find it @ Purchase" does not work with ebooks or print books, only with articles.
+NOTE: "Find it @ Purchase" does not work with e-books or print books, only with articles.

 How do I use Find It @ Purchase?